Quantum Filtering for Squeezed Noise Inputs: Acknowledgement

 \section{Acknowledgement}

 The authors have the pleasant duty to thank Luc Bouten for several stimulating discussions on quantum filtering, especially with regard to the reference probability approach.
 We also thank Claus K\"{o}stler, Alex Belton and Martin Lindsay for raising our attention to their work on squeezed quantum noises.
+We are also grateful, and indeed beholden, to an anonymous referee for suggestions that not only significantly ameliorated the presentation, but alerted us to a number of algebraic errors in the original.